Frequently Asked Questions About Elder Abuse in California

 - Financial exploitation

-The act also allows victims to file civil lawsuits for damages against their abusers.
-If you suspect that your loved one is suffering from elder abuse in California, contact our Santa Clara elder law attorneys today.
+California elder abuse laws also allow victims to file civil lawsuits for damages against their abusers.
+If you suspect that your loved one is suffering from elder abuse in California, contact our elder abuse attorneys today.

 Under California’s elder abuse statute, physical elder abuse encompasses many types of force.
-Physical abuse can mean:
+Physical abuse in California can mean:

 - Assault with a deadly weapon or force likely to cause bodily injury